-- Make a list of all the things that have kept you busy this week in school.
-How much of the time was about bringing your pupils face to face with the person of Jesus Christ? - In what concrete ways is the school an 'apostolic instrument'?
+Make a list of all the things that have kept you busy this week in school.
+How much of the time was about bringing your pupils face to face with the person of Jesus Christ?

 "Never study in order to appear more wise and learned; study rather to overcome your besetting sins; for this will profit you more."
 St Thomas a Kempis (1380 - 1471)